Succubus (South Park): Plot

 Meanwhile, a botched attempt at laser eye surgery leaves Cartman temporarily blinded.
 While the others mock him, Veronica comes to visit them.
 She manages to convince them that she is not a monster but, just as she is about to leave, suddenly takes on a demonic face, laughing maniacally and declaring that they cannot stop her from marrying Chef.
 The boys try to tell Chef of this at the rehearsal dinner, but he angrily shuts them out.
 They go back to Cartman's place to formulate a plan to stop the wedding.

 The boys discover that a succubus controls the minds of men with a melody and that playing it backwards will vanquish it.
 They remember that Veronica always sings "The Morning After" and proceed to learn how to sing the song backwards.
 At the wedding, they play a tape of the song backwards while Stan and Kyle sing the words in reverse order.
 Veronica begins to lose her hold on her human form.
 When the tape gets jammed, she peels off her human disguise and reverts to her true shape—a bizarre, red-eyed, bat-winged, witch/hag-like monster—flying around and wrecking the church (and killing Kenny in the process).
 When the boys finish singing the song, Veronica is sucked back into Hell.
 Chef, no longer under the succubus's spell, apologizes to the boys for ignoring them and eventually returns to their school as the chef and as his old self.

 Cartman returns to his optometrist, who tells him that, with eyes as bad as his, he will always have to wear glasses.
 He solves this problem by convincing the doctor to give him an eye transplant, using Kenny's frozen head as a donor.
 The optometrist then asks for $3.50, suggesting that Chef's parents' tales were not entirely fabricated.

 Production

 Parker and Stone say in the DVD commentary that the sketch involving the Loch Ness Monster was the inspiration for the character Chef.
-Originally Comedy Central wouldn't let the creators voice African-American characters on the show.
+Originally Comedy Central would not let the creators voice African-American characters on the show.
 The episode also popularized the word derp.
 A television promo of the episode showed that the character Ms. Crabtree was originally Chef's replacement in the episode.